 Nashville, TN 37243

-The Licensed Professional Counselor (LPC) is the first level of licensure in Tennessee.
-To be eligible to apply for the second level of licensure, Licensed Professional Counselor Mental Health Service Provider (LPC-MHSP), additional supervised clinical experience hours are required.
+The Licensed Professional Counselor (LPC) is one level of licensure in Tennessee.
+To be eligible to apply for the other level of licensure, Licensed Professional Counselor Mental Health Service Provider (LPC-MHSP), additional supervised clinical experience hours and passing both the NCE and the NCMHCE are required.
 For information on how to upgrade your Licensed Professional Counselor (LPC) to Licensed Professional Counselor Mental Health Service Provider (LPC-MHSP) review the Board’s website.

 State Agency Contact Information:

-Tennessee Board of Licensed Professional Counselors, Licensed Marital & Family Therapists and Licensed Pastoral Therapists
+Tennessee Board of Licensed Professional Counselors, Licensed Marital & Family Therapists and Licensed Clinical Pastoral Therapists

 665 Mainstream Drive, 2nd floor